 Safety: Class locations are based upon the population (dwellings for human occupancy) within a "class location unit", which is defined as an onshore area that extends 220 yards on either side of the centerline of any continuous 1-mile of pipeline.
 These locations are determined by surveying the pipeline for population growth.
-The more conservative safety factors are required as the number of dwellings for human occupancy (population growth) increase near the pipeline.
+More conservative safety factors are required as the number of dwellings for human occupancy (population growth) increase near the pipeline.
 Pipeline operators must conduct surveys and document population growth within 220 yards on either side of the pipeline.
 A higher population along the pipeline may trigger any of the following for the pipeline segment with the higher population: A reduced MAOP, a new pressure test at a higher pressure, or new pipe with either or both heavier walled or higher-grade pipe.

-The special permit conditions are designed to identify and mitigate integrity issues that could threaten the special permit segment and cause pipeline failure.
-The effect of the monitoring and maintenance requirements in the special permit conditions will ensure the integrity of the pipe and protection of the population living near the special permit segment to a similar degree of a lower MAOP, new pressure test, or a thicker walled or higher-grade pipe without the enhanced IM protections.
+The special permit conditions are designed to identify and mitigate integrity issues that could threaten the special permit segments and cause pipeline failure.
+The effect of the monitoring and maintenance requirements in the special permit conditions will ensure the integrity of the pipe and protection of the population living near the special permit segments to a similar degree of a lower MAOP, new pressure test, or a thicker walled or higher-grade pipe without the enhanced IM protections.

-The safety risk with respect to this request for a special permit focuses on maintaining the integrity of the pipeline and on the risk, it poses to the increased population to mitigate a failure of this pipeline.
-Granting this special permit does not increase the potential impact radius (PIR) which is defined in 49 CFR 192.903 as the radius of a circle within which the potential failure of a pipeline could have significant impact on people or property of the pipeline.
-However, the risk from the increased human population around the pipeline will be mitigated through implementation of the special permit conditions by FGT.
+The safety risk with respect to this request for a special permit focuses on maintaining the integrity of the pipeline and on the risk it poses to the increased population to mitigate a failure of this pipeline.
+Granting this special permit does not increase the PIR, which is defined in 49 CFR 192.903 as the radius of a circle within which the potential failure of a pipeline could have significant impact on people or property of the pipeline.
+However, the risk from the increased human population around the pipeline would be mitigated through increased IMP.

-The special permit requires IM inspections for special permit inspection areas adjacent to the special permit segments, which will lower the risk in areas beyond the special permit segments.
-FGT will implement the special permit conditions in special permit inspection areas for the duration of the special permit, and PHMSA will oversee compliance.
+The special permit requires IM inspections for special permit inspection areas adjacent to the special permit segments, which would lower the risk in the special permit inspection areas and beyond.
+FGT would implement the special permit conditions in the special permit inspection areas for the duration of the special permit, and PHMSA would oversee compliance.

-Performance of the conditions in the special permit provides an equivalent or greater level of safety for the public and environment; and imposes no additional safety risks as a result of the waived regulation.
-As already noted, all the special permit segments included under the special permit will be treated as HCAs with the additional risk analysis and remedial activities associated with this designation.
-The special permit also includes several conditions that address potential safety risks.
-Among these are incorporation of these segments into the FGT Integrity Management Program, close interval corrosion surveys, implementation of a CP reliability improvement plan, an ILI program with intervals not to exceed seven (7) years, anomaly evaluation and repair meeting more stringent criteria, additional testing and remediation of interference currents caused by induced alternating current sources, pipe seam evaluations, criteria for the identification of pipe properties, installation of line-of-sight markers and the integration of all inspection and remediation data.
+Performance of the conditions in the special permit provides an equivalent or greater level of safety for the public and environment and imposes no additional safety risks as a result of the waived regulation.
+As already noted, all of the special permit segments included under the special permit would be treated as HCAs with the additional risk analysis and remedial activities associated with this designation.
+The special permit also includes a number of conditions that address potential safety risks.
+Among these are incorporation of these segments into the FGT Integrity Management Program, close interval corrosion surveys, implementation of a cathodic protection reliability improvement plan, an ILI program with intervals not to exceed seven (7) years, anomaly evaluation and repair meeting more stringent criteria, additional testing and remediation of interference currents caused by induced alternating current sources, pipe seam evaluations, criteria for the identification of pipe properties, installation of line-of-sight markers and the integration of all inspection and remediation data.